wso2/fhir-mcp-server/README.md

     # Edit .env to set your FHIR server, client credentials, etc.
     ```

     Alternatively, you can pass environment variables directly with `-e` flags or use Docker secrets for sensitive values.
+See the [Configuration](#configuration) section for details on available environment variables.

 3. Run the Container